Massachusetts — Congressional Term Limits (1994–1995)

 Summary:

-Massachusetts voters adopted a congressional term-limits provision by initiated statute in 1994 establishing term-limit restrictions for candidates for the United States House of Representatives and the United States Senate.
+Massachusetts voters approved an initiated statute establishing term-limit restrictions for candidates for the United States House of Representatives and the United States Senate.

 Status: Federally foreclosed (judicial)